History

 The place

-The restaurant is composed of two large dining rooms, and the discreet and thoughtful wait staff contributes to a timeless and exceptional experience.
+The restaurant is made up of two large dining rooms, and the discreet, attentive wait staff contribute to an experience that is as timeless as it is exceptional.